 Books That Teach Kindness To Children

-This was one of my favourite stories as a kid, and it was one of the original Brothers’ Grimm Tales.
+This was one of my favorite stories as a kid, and it was one of the original Brothers’ Grimm Tales.
 A poor shoemaker and his wife have spent all of their money and only have enough leather to create one more pair of shoes.
 He sets up his tools and prepares the leather in the morning so he can have a head start.

 When he wakes up, he discovers that not only has the work been completed, but that the shoes are among the most gorgeous he has ever seen!
 For him and his wife, this act of compassion snowballs into success and drives them to repay the favour in the end.
-This is an excellent story book.
+This is an excellent storybook.

 CJ and his grandma take a bus ride in this award-winning novel.
 CJ is an extremely inquisitive person who asks a lot of questions.
-CJ is inspired by his grandmother’s responses, which show kindness and empathy toward others and encourage him to see the world in a more colourful and exciting light.
+CJ is inspired by his grandmother’s responses, which show kindness and empathy toward others and encourage him to see the world in more colorful and exciting light.

 Based on Aesop’s famous fable, this narrative employs gorgeous graphics to tell the story of a lion who (reluctantly) demonstrates generosity to a mouse, and how the mouse repays him by saving him.

 This collection of foundational stories is written in such a lovely manner that you will never weary of reading it to your children.

 This is something I read to my preschoolers, and it has also been used in my boys’ kindergarten and first-grade classes.

 The book deftly conveys the perplexing notion that your actions affect how others feel.
 The storey and colorful graphics show children how nice it feels to “fill the buckets” of others with compassion and love.